-A reversionary interest is useful for addressing a number of conservation scenarios:
+A reversionary interest is useful for addressing a number of conservation scenarios; for example:

-The possibility of future ownership—the reversionary interest—can be transferred to a land trust or other person or entity by recordation of a deed or other instrument of transfer in the public records of the county in which the land is located.
+The possibility of future ownership—the reversionary interest—can be transferred to a land trust or other person or entity by recording a deed or other instrument of transfer in the public records of the county in which the land is located.

 Reversionary interests can be structured in several ways.
-The change of ownership can occur automatically when the condition is broken or it can occur only if and when the holder of the reversionary interest elects to retake the property once the condition is broken.
-The reserved right can be structured as an option to repurchase for nominal, fair value or other consideration if and when the condition is broken.
+The change of ownership can occur automatically when the condition is broken; alternatively, it can occur only if and when the holder of the reversionary interest elects to retake the property once the condition is broken.
+The reserved right can be structured as an option to repurchase for nominal (e.g., $1 or $10), fair value, or other consideration if and when the condition is broken.

 An automatic reversion is created by a deed that grants title from grantor to grantee on condition that, or only for so long as, certain conditions are met.
 If nothing more is said about how the change of ownership is to occur, it happens automatically upon the occurrence of the condition.
 Full title and the right of possession become immediately vested in the original grantor or whoever now holds the grantor’s possibility of reverter.

 It is generally unwise to accept ownership of a parcel of land that has not been inspected for conformance to applicable laws.
-The land may have been free of hazardous substances or waste when conveyed but there is no guarantee that it will be free of problems when the condition is broken.
+For example, the land may have been free of hazardous substances when conveyed but there is no guarantee that it will be free of problems when the condition is broken.
 For that reason, a right of reentry may be preferable to an automatic reversion.
-The right of reentry is created by adding to the reversionary clause described above a provision along the lines of the following:
+The right of reentry is created by adding a provision to the deed along the lines of the following:

-but if the land ceases to be used as and for a public park or nature preserve, then grantor, his heirs and assigns, have the right to re-enter the premises and, upon exercise of such re-entry, all right, title and interest of grantee in the above-described premises shall cease and revert immediately to grantor, his heirs and assigns.
+but if the land ceases to be used as and for a public park or nature preserve, then grantor, their heirs, and assigns, have the right to re-enter the premises and, upon exercise of such re-entry, all right, title, and interest of grantee in the above-described premises shall cease and revert immediately to grantor, their heirs, and assigns.

-Contemporary drafting practices would support adding to the provision an agreed upon method to effectuate the re-entry, other than by taking actual possession or by commencement of an action in ejectment, such as giving of notice by certified mail, etc. to the address of the then owner identified on the county tax records and/or posting at the property.
+Contemporary drafting practices would support adding to the provision an agreed upon method to effectuate the re-entry other than by taking actual possession or by commencement of an action in ejectment, such as giving of notice by certified mail to the address of the then owner identified on the county tax records, posting at the property, or doing both.

 Consideration should be given to drafting the triggering event so that action can be taken before damage or destruction of conservation values has occurred.

 Change of ownership alone as a triggering event may be challenged as an unreasonable restraint on alienation unless the restriction is limited to a particular category of owners that bears some reasonable relationship to the purpose of the condition.
-For example, if the purpose of the reversionary right is to limit the universe of potential owners to entities who would have qualified as an original grant fund recipient, then the triggering event could be drafted so as to be a change of ownership to a person or entity who would not so qualify.
+For example, if the purpose of the reversionary right is to limit the universe of potential owners to entities who provide outdoor recreational access to the public or conserve land in the public interest, then the triggering event could be drafted so as to be a change of ownership to an entity lacking that purpose.

-If change of ownership is the triggering event, a right of first purchase may be considered as an additional or alternative right to reacquire the property.
+If change of ownership is the triggering event, a right of first offer or right of first refusal may be considered as an additional or alternative right to reacquire the property.